Agadir Souss-massa, Morocco Travel Guide

 The official currency of Morocco is the Moroccan Dirham (MAD).
 Exchange rates fluctuate; approximate rates (early 2024): 1 USD ≈ 10 MAD; 1 EUR ≈ 10.8 MAD; 1 GBP ≈ 12.5 MAD.

 ATMs are widely available throughout Agadir.
-They generally offer the best exchange rates, yielding convenient access to local currency.
+They generally provide the best exchange rates, yielding convenient access to local currency.
 Banks and official exchange bureaus ("Bureau de Change") also offer currency exchange services.
 Avoid changing money with unofficial street vendors; their rates are usually unfavorable, and the practice carries risks.

 Larger hotels, upscale restaurants, and major shops widely take credit cards.
 However, smaller establishments, local souks, cafes, and taxis often need cash payments.
 Prepaid travel cards are a secure way to manage your travel money.